Simon Sinek explains how to use the Golden Circle model to truly differentiate your brand's value proposition when most fail

 Sinek is the author of several books on the topic of leadership.
 These include 'Start With Why: How Great Leaders Inspire Everyone to Take Action', which first popularized his now-famous Golden Circle concept.
 You can read more about this model and his background on Start With Why.

 Sinek's Golden Circle model is an attempt to explain why some people and organizations are particularly able to inspire others and differentiate themselves successfully.
-The neuroscience behind the Golden Circle theory is that humans respond best when messages communicate with those parts of their brain that control emotions, behaviour and decision making.
+The neuroscience behind the Golden Circle theory is that humans respond best when messages communicate with those parts of their brain that control emotions, behavior, and decision making.

 Start with Why